 3. Vary the delivery with multiple speakers

 You’ve built a beautiful presentation and created the perfect event – don’t stop there!
-In addition to your Executive speaker and host, consider involving other credible representatives of the company, such as analysts or departmental heads, to add variety, maintain participant engagement and really underpin your expertise.
+In addition to your executive speaker and host, consider involving other credible representatives of the company.
+Including analysts or departmental heads adds variety, maintains participant engagement, and underpins your expertise.

 4. Remove ambiguity

-Whilst the majority of your audience will know their EBITDA from their EPS, it’s likely that a number of them may not be fluent with all financial terms.
+Whilst most of your audience will know their EBITDA from their EPS, it’s likely that a number of them may not be fluent with all financial terms.
 Ensure you provide all participants with a Glossary of Terms in advance, to avoid misinterpretation of the results and unnecessary questions.

 5. Build an engaging event registration page

 Think of your registration page and process as a marketing campaign.
-You’re aiming to attract the right target audiences and convert them to participants after all, so make sure your registration page is engaging and the registration process is easy and obvious.
+You’re aiming to attract the right target audiences and convert them to participants after all.
+Make sure your registration page is engaging and the registration process is easy and obvious.
 In addition to the agenda, time and date details, include images of speakers and links to other useful documents such as your Glossary of Terms.

 6. Know your audience

-Having built a fantastic registration page and collected every participant’s contact details, spend some time analysing your participant list so you can be fully prepared on the day.
-Recognise any tricky journalists or analysts?
+Spend some time analyzing your participant list, so you’re fully prepared on the day.
+Recognize any tricky journalists or analysts?
 Are your competitors showing an interest?
 What about potential investors?
-Remember also to share the audience list with speakers and other important parties involved in the event production (confidentially obviously) so everyone is briefed.

 7. Block out unwanted noise